The essential adjointness of pseudo-differential operators on $\mathbb{Z}^n$: Introduction

 As $A$ and $A^{\dagger}$ map $\mathcal{S}(\ZZ^n)$ into $\mathcal{S}(\ZZ^n)$ (see proposition 3.15 in~\cite{DK-20}) and $\mathcal{S}(\ZZ^n)$ is dense in $H^{s}(\ZZ^n)$ for all $s\in\RR$ (see lemma 3.16 in~\cite{DK-20}), we see that these two definitions make sense and that the operators $A$ and $A^{\dagger}$ are densely defined.

 In the main result of our article (theorem~\ref{T:main-1}) we show that if $A$ is an elliptic operator of order $m$ and if $m>s_1-s_2$, then $A$ and $A^{\dagger}$ form an essentially adjoint pair.
 As $A$ and $A^{\dagger}$ act between two (generally different) Hilbert spaces, in definition~\ref{D-5} below we describe the term ``essentially adjoint pair" more broadly than we indicated at end of the third paragraph of this section.
 Here, it is worth pointing out that in definition~\ref{D-5}, one of the members of the pair acts between the anti-duals of those Hilbert spaces that serve as the ``origin" and the ``final destination" for the action of the other member of the pair.
 As we showed in the appendix~\ref{S:App}, the mentioned definition is applicable to the context of~(\ref{E:in-1}) and~(\ref{E:in-2}) because the anti-dual of $H^{s}(\ZZ^n)$ can be identified suitably with the space $H^{-s}(\ZZ^n)$.
-In the special case $s_1=s_2=0$ and $A=A^{\dagger}$ (see corollary~\ref{C:main-1}), we infer the essential self-adjointness of $A$ on $\mathcal{S}(\ZZ^n)$, as mentioned at the end of the second paragraph of this section.
+We mention that in the case $s_1=s_2=0$ our theorem~\ref{T:main-1} reduces to theorem 3.19 from~\cite{DK-20}, that is, we recover the result about the equality of minimal and maximal realizations of $A|_{\mathcal{S}(\ZZ^n)}$ in $\ell^2(\ZZ^n)$ (as described earlier in this section).
+If we assume $s_1=s_2=0$ and $A=A^{\dagger}$ (see corollary~\ref{C:main-1}), we get the essential self-adjointness of $A$ on $\mathcal{S}(\ZZ^n)$.